DiegoHuertaD/diegoh/content/authors/admin/_index.md

 # - Visitors
 ---

 I’m a third year Ph.D. student at the Economics Department of Northwestern University.
-My research interests encompass econometrics theory, machine learning and statistical decision theory.
+My research